mattrglobal/bls12381-jwk-draft/README.md

 ### Updating Docs

-Update `draft-looker-jwm.xml` file with your desired changes.
+Update `draft-denhartog-pairing-curves-jose-cose.xml` file with your desired changes.

 Run the following to compile the new RFC txt file from the XML.